onsclom/my-website/src/content/posts/javascript-tco.md

 [Bun](https://bun.sh/) is a JavaScript runtime that just released version 1.0!
 Now you have three choices for running JavaScript outside of the browser: Node, Deno, and Bun.
 One of Bun's selling points is speed!
-It makes some interesting decisions to acheive this.
+It makes some interesting decisions to achieve this.

 For one, Bun is programmed using [Zig](https://ziglang.org/).
 This results in an exciting universe:
 Node is made with **C++**, Deno is made with **Rust**, and Bun is made with **Zig**.
 Isn't this an